WebDevStudios/constant-contact-forms/readme.txt

 * Fixed: Append determined classes for the checkbox field.
 * Fixed: Increased the width for some settings text fields for better readability of content stored.
 * Updated: Output honeypot field regardless of reCAPTCHA status.
 Previously we did only reCAPTCHA if keys available.
 Else was honeypot.
 * Updated: Improved text sent to ConstantContact.com around custom fields.
 Should better reflect which field each line is related to.
+See Frequently Asked Questions regarding some limits to this feature and how to enable.
 * Updated: Improved return messages for submission failures.
 * Updated: Upgraded to the latest version of CMB2.